mach-composer/mach-composer-cli/README.md

 #### tenant_id
 The Azure Active Directory tenant ID that should be used for authenticating requests to the key vault.
 [More info](https://docs.microsoft.com/en-us/azure/active-directory/develop/authentication-scenarios#tenants)

-## TODO

-- Revisit discussion about secrets filled in on the main.yml or fill in on Azure Portal.
-- Add optional encryption (f.e. using sops https://github.com/mozilla/sops/ like Danone and integrate it with Azure Key Vault in shared rg)
-- Switch to Ubuntu, alpine is always difficult to install extra dependencies.